meselgroth/Starcraft2Bot/docs/websockets.md

     return bytes;
 }
 ```
-I did this in a TDD fashion, writing a test for a normal message size and a message size that goes over original buffer.
+I did this in a TDD fashion, writing a test for a normal message size and a test for a message size that goes over original buffer.
 I used a wrapper around the `ClientWebSocket` class to allow for it's methods to be mocked.
 However due to the nature of byte arrays being written to in-place (it's passed as a paramater and then written to), the test came out pretty ugly.
 Have a look at your own risk:
 [ConnectionServiceTests.cs](https://github.com/meselgroth/Starcraft2Bot/blob/master/HiveMindTest/ConnectionServiceTests.cs)